Extreme living: homes at the end of the Earth

 Sally’s round house, Yukon, Canada

-This round little house in the snowy wilderness was built in Yukon Territory, Canada, by Sally Wright.
-She had dreamed about living in a rustic house in the wilderness for years.
-Sally made a short film about the construction process to realising those dreams.
+This round little house in the snowy wilderness was built in Canada's Yukon Territory by pioneering homeowner Sally Wright.
+She had dreamed about living in a rustic house in a remote spot for years and finally realised her long-held ambition.

 Sally’s round house, Yukon, Canada

-The property was built from white spruce wood.
-The building material was only taken from trees that were already dead due to spruce bark beetles.
-All the trees selected for the project were harvested in a 500-foot radius from where the house sits.
+The property was built from white spruce wood but Sally was careful to ensure her use of the material was as sustainable as possible.
+Wood was only taken from trees that were already dead, due to the ravages of spruce bark beetles.
+What's more, all the trees selected for the project were harvested within a 500-foot radius of where the house sits.

 Sally’s round house, Yukon, Canada

-Recycled glass bottles within the walls provide both light and decoration.
-As the property is 37 miles away from civilisation and the electrical grid, the house is powered through solar energy.
-This process keeps minimal electrics such as LED lights and laptop chargers going.
+As the property is 37 miles away from civilisation and the electrical grid, the house is powered by solar energy.
+The array generates enough power to support the property's minimal electrical needs, including LED lights and laptop chargers.

 Sally’s round house, Yukon, Canada

-The secluded location of the house is picturesque but it also presents logistical problems.
-At the time of filming the video, when Sally needed to buy groceries, she had to drive a shared truck to the nearest town which is more than three hours away.
+The secluded, woodland location of the house is picturesque but it also presents some logistical problems.
+At the time of filming the documentary, Sally shared that even an ordinary everyday task like buying groceries was complicated by her isolated locale.
+When she needed to stock up on food, Sally had to drive a shared truck to the nearest town, which is more than three hours away.

 Sally’s round house, Yukon, Canada